Santiago Yosondúa: Early history

-Dating back to 1500-500 BC, the upper Mixtec population's settlements are known to be the early villages of Oaxaca.
-San José Mogote and Monte Albán settlements are examples of settlements on top of hills in the Valley of Oaxaca.
-To contextualize, the first settlement of Tlaxiaco, was located on top of a tall hill next to the Yuta Toto River where the temple of the gods is also situated.
-Ndiji Nuu, otherwise known as Tlaxiaco means "he who has good eyesight or can look far away".
-It is inferred that the name was related to the Aztec warriors' surveillance post which was made to control the Mixtec people's activities or the fact that they were located on the top of a hill where they had a clear view of great distance.
-The ruins of their settlement are mostly located in Jaha Nuu or Yuku Yuu and the community thinks it needs to be preserved to help protect against looting.
+The upper Mixtec population's settlements of San José Mogote and Monte Albán date back to 1500-500 BCE and are examples of early villages on top of hills in the Valley of Oaxaca.
+Another settlement – Tlaxiaco, also known as Ndiji Nuu, meaning "he who has good eyesight or can look far away" – was located on top of a tall hill next to the Yuta Toto River, where a temple of the gods is also situated.
+It is believed that the name was either related to an Aztec surveillance post used to control the Mixtec people, or to the fact that the settlement was located on the top of a hill where its inhabitants had a clear view into the distance.
+The ruins of this settlement are mostly located in Jaha Nuu or Yuku Yuu, and the current residents are seeking to protect it from looting.